Carl Jess: First World War

-On 19 November Jess was appointed first commandant of the I Anzac Corps School but on 27 November he was recalled to temporarily command 2nd Brigade.
-From 13 March 1917 to 8 September 1917, he was an instructor at the School for Commanding Officers at Aldershot, England, the first Australian officer to hold such an appointment.
+On 19 November, Jess was appointed as the first commandant of the I Anzac Corps School.
+However, on 27 November, he was recalled to temporarily command the 2nd Brigade.
+From 13 March 1917 to 8 September 1917, he served as an instructor at the School for Commanding Officers in Aldershot, England, becoming the first Australian officer to hold this position.

-On 8 September 1917, Jess was appointed the task of GSO2 at I Anzac Corps Headquarters.
-Then on 7 January 1918 he became GSO1 at 2nd Division Headquarters.
-On 20 January 1918, he transferred to the 3rd Division Headquarters.
-Jess was promoted to major in the AMF on 1 January 1918, lieutenant colonel on 3 June 1918, colonel and temporary brigadier general on 7 October 1918, taking over the 10th Infantry Brigade.
-For his service on the Western Front in the final year of war, he was again mentioned in despatches and appointed a Companion of the Order of St Michael and St George (CMG) in the 1919 New Year's List.
+On 8 September 1917, Jess was appointed GSO2 at I Anzac Corps Headquarters, followed by a promotion to GSO1 at 2nd Division Headquarters on 7 January 1918.
+He then transferred to 3rd Division Headquarters on 20 January 1918.
+Jess was promoted to major in the AMF on 1 January 1918, lieutenant colonel on 3 June 1918, and colonel and temporary brigadier general on 7 October 1918, leading the 10th Infantry Brigade.
+For his service on the Western Front in the final year of the war, he was mentioned in despatches and appointed a Companion of the Order of St Michael and St George (CMG) in the 1919 New Year's List.

-Jess took over the AIF Training Depot at Codford, England in March 1919 and in July, he became Commandant of the AIF Administrative Headquarters in London.
-Jess replaced Monash as Director General of Repatriation, and then General Sir William Birdwood as General Officer Commanding AIF, he finally completed the AIF's affairs overseas in January 1920.
-For this work, he was appointed a Commander of the Order of the British Empire (CBE).
+In March 1919, Jess assumed command of the AIF Training Depot at Codford, England.
+By July, he became Commandant of the AIF Administrative Headquarters in London.
+Jess succeeded Monash as Director General of Repatriation and later replaced General Sir William Birdwood as General Officer Commanding AIF, concluding the AIF's affairs overseas in January 1920.
+He was honored with the appointment as a Commander of the Order of the British Empire (CBE) for his contributions.

 Between the wars

-On termination of his AIF appointment on 21 January 1920, Jess reverted to his permanent rank of lieutenant colonel.
-He attended the Staff College at Camberley, and after the birth of his first son, Carl McGibbon Jess in 1921, he and his family returned to Australia, receiving a civic welcome from his home town of Bendigo.
+After his AIF appointment ended on 21 January 1920, Jess resumed his permanent rank of lieutenant colonel.
+He attended the Staff College at Camberley and returned to Australia with his family after the birth of his first son, Carl McGibbon Jess in 1921.
+They received a civic welcome in his hometown of Bendigo.

-Jess became a staff officer with the 4th Division in May 1921.
-His second son, John David Jess (Member House of Representatives and Federal Member for Latrobe Victoria 1960–1972) was born in Melbourne in 1922.
-In 1925, he became Commandant of the 6th Military District (Tasmania).
-He was promoted to full colonel in 1926 and became commandant of the 5th Military District (Western Australia) in August 1927.
-He was promoted to brigadier in January 1929 and was aide-de-camp to the Governor General from 1931 to 1935.
-Jess was involved in organising the centennial celebrations in Western Australia and then in 1933 in Victoria.
-For this he was created a Knight Bachelor in the 1935 New Year's List.
+In May 1921, Jess became a staff officer with the 4th Division.
+His son, John David Jess, was born in Melbourne in 1922.
+In 1925, he became Commandant of the 6th Military District in Tasmania.
+Promoted to full colonel in 1926, he became commandant of the 5th Military District in Western Australia in August 1927.
+Promoted to brigadier in January 1929, he served as aide-de-camp to the Governor General from 1931 to 1935.
+Jess organized centennial celebrations in Western Australia and Victoria in 1933, leading to his Knight Bachelor in the 1935 New Year's List.

-In December 1934, Jess was appointed adjutant general, and became a member of the Military Board.
-He was promoted to the rank of major general in July 1935.
+In December 1934, Jess was appointed adjutant general and became a member of the Military Board.
+He was promoted to major general in July 1935.